InformaticsGenomicMedicine/DraftCoreDataModel/src/fhircibuild/README.md

 HL7 FHIR Molecular Definition to GA4GH Variation Representation Specification (VRS) Mapping

-The [FHIR_MolDef-VRS_1.3_Mappings.xlsx](src/fhircibuild/FHIR_MolDef-VRS_1.3_Mappings.xlsx) file illustrates the mapping between MolecularDefinition and VRS version 1.3.
+The **FHIR_MolDef-VRS_1.3_Mappings.xlsx** file illustrates the mapping between MolecularDefinition and VRS 1.3.
 The following section explains what the different colors represent:

-- **Green**: indicates that a mapping exists, but it does not imply a one-to-one relationship.
+- **Green Highlight**: indicates that a mapping exists, but it does not imply a one-to-one relationship.
 A single element from VRS may be represented by multiple elements in FHIR due to FHIR’s structured approach and data types.
-- **Red**: indicates that there is no corresponding match yet.
+- **Red Highlight**: indicates that there is no corresponding match yet.
-- **Yellow**: indicates that the mapping is not complete or fully accurate.
+- **Yellow Highlight**: indicates that the mapping is not complete or fully accurate.

 **_Please note:_**  The mapping is a work in progress and may be subject to changes, corrections, and updates.